 Upon successful completion of the EMR course, students will receive the following:

-- JIBC EMR certificate (valid 3 years) and a Canadian Red Cross BLS card/certificate (valid 1 year).
+- Canadian Red Cross BLS digital card (valid for one year).

 Remedial